Perth’s best restaurants with a view

 In 1962, Mount Pleasant’s iconic rowing sheds threw open their doors to host the city’s British Empire and Commonwealth Games, 60 years later, another significant chapter begun.
 The Pav, as it’s fondly branded by locals, is the newest and coolest dining venue to grace the leafy shores of Mount Pleasant – and for good reason!
 The expansive open-air terrace is the hero, coupled with striking contemporary designs, lofty ceilings and uninterrupted riverside views – the result of a transformation by three Perth hospitality entrepreneurs.
 When it comes to wine, the focus is on WA, while their native cocktail range takes inspiration from local flavours.
 Food wise, try the crispy tofu tacos, cauliflower popcorn and delicious range of pizzas.
 (Alexandra Casey)

-Rowing Pavilion Mount Pleasant
+The Rowing Pavilion parmi

 4 The Esplanade, Mount Pleasant